 Traditional therapy privileges professional, “expert” knowledge as truth.
 People believe that the therapist must know what the right way is.
 There’s an imbalance of power in the room making the client feel worse.
 Seldom are the clients (individuals, couples or families) regarded as the real agent of changes.

 In Brief therapy, you are the expert in your life and therapists should help you understand what is good for you and what is not.
-The most important thing is that the therapist is not the expert in the best way for you to change.
+The most important thing is that the therapist is not an expert in the best way for you to change.
 You are.

-It’s not cost effective
+It’s not cost-effective

 I think this is self-explanatory.